primaryobjects/AI-Programmer/README.md

 ## Quick-Start Guide to Using the Code

+Compatible with both Visual Studio and VS Code.

+- Clone the `master` branch and open with [Visual Studio](https://visualstudio.microsoft.com/vs/community/).
+- Clone the [vscode-net90](https://github.com/primaryobjects/AI-Programmer/tree/vscode-net90) branch and open with VS Code and .NET 9.0.

+### Using the Code

 By default, the code is configured to use the Classic instruction set and to write a program to output a string.
 To change the string that is generated, simply expand the "Private Variables" section and change the text for TargetString to your desired value.

 ```